spokencloud/avaya-cloud-api/NodeJS/README.md

 ### Run sample agent client
 An agent can receive or make a phone call.
 This sample client creates an agent, reads it back, and deletes it.
+The sample will also retrieve a token for an agent and print it out in the console.

 node lib/sample/SampleAgentClient.js
 --endpoint='http://localhost:8081' --api_key=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ5YW5nYWRtaW4xIiwiaXNzIjoiQUJDX1NFQ1VSSVRZX0dBVEVXQVkifQ.4kf1hrPV6C30PZu3tx48dgsaev9UowvG7pVszXKhghY